Collection Development Policy

 Purpose

-The Collection Development Policy states the principles and guidelines that the FAU Libraries follow in the selection and acquisition of library materials.
+The Collection Development Policy states the principles and guidelines that the Florida Atlantic Libraries follow in the selection and acquisition of library materials.
 The purpose of the policy is to provide consistency among the persons responsible for collection development and to communicate library policy to faculty, staff, students, and the community.
-The FAU Libraries select materials primarily for the students, faculty, and staff of Florida Atlantic University to support their curricular, instructional, research, and programmatic needs.
-Other users for whom the Libraries may also select materials include, but are not limited to: students, faculty, and staff of Palm Beach State College South Campus; local and visiting university and college faculty, staff, and students and other researchers not affiliated with Florida Atlantic University.
+The Florida Atlantic Libraries select materials primarily for the students, faculty, and staff of Florida Atlantic University to support their curricular, instructional, research, and programmatic needs.
+Other users for whom the University Libraries may also select materials include, but are not limited to: students, faculty, and staff of Palm Beach State College South Campus; local and visiting university and college faculty, staff, and students and other researchers not affiliated with Florida Atlantic University.

 Library Mission and University Strategic Plan

-The Libraries select materials based upon their responsibility to the University as stated in the Library Mission Statement: "FAU Libraries promotes academic excellence by providing opportunities for intellectual and personal development to a diverse academic community.
-The Libraries fulfill this mission by collecting and providing access to a unique and extensive collection of research materials and services which support scholarly research; promoting a dynamic and multifaceted information literacy program; maintaining cooperative dialogue with the scholarly community; developing creative programming; encouraging active public engagement and increasing awareness of FAU Libraries in the local, regional, national and international communities."
+The University Libraries select materials based upon their responsibility to the University as stated in the Library Mission Statement: "Florida Atlantic Libraries promotes academic excellence by providing opportunities for intellectual and personal development to a diverse academic community.
+The University Libraries fulfill this mission by collecting and providing access to a unique and extensive collection of research materials and services which support scholarly research; promoting a dynamic and multifaceted information literacy program; maintaining cooperative dialogue with the scholarly community; developing creative programming; encouraging active public engagement and increasing awareness of Florida Atlantic Libraries in the local, regional, national and international communities."
 In addition, the Libraries select materials that support the University's Pillars, which are "institutional programs focused on creating knowledge that benefits society."
 The four Pillars, and their Platforms, are defined in more detail in the Florida Atlantic University Strategic Plan 2015-2025: A Strategic Plan for the Race to Excellence and include the following: Healthy Aging, Neuroscience, Ocean Science and Engineering/Environmental Sciences, and Sensing and Smart Systems.

 Intellectual Freedom

 The Libraries of Florida Atlantic University support the American Library Association’s Bill of Rights, Freedom to Read Statement, and the American Film and Video Association’ s Freedom to View Statement.
-The Libraries follow the Intellectual Freedom Principles for Academic Libraries.
+The University Libraries follow the Intellectual Freedom Principles for Academic Libraries.
 For this policy, the Libraries have adopted sections of the Library Bill of Rights applicable to collection development as approved by the Association of College and Research Libraries (ACRL) Board of Directors.
 The general principles set forth in the Library Bill of Rights form an indispensable framework for building collections, services, and policies that serve the entire academic community.

 A strong intellectual freedom perspective is critical to the development of academic library collections and services that dispassionately meet the education and research needs of a college or university community.
 The purpose of this statement is to outline how and where intellectual freedom principles fit into an academic library setting, thereby raising consciousness of the intellectual freedom context within which academic librarians work.
 The following principles should be reflected in all relevant library policy documents.